cedillon/training_calibration_code/README.md

 The script requires the following inputs:
-1)A csv file with crew and member Core Method annd Species Richness summary information 2)A file location for the csv file
-3)An output location for csv and
+1)A csv file with crew and member Core Method annd Species Richness summary information 2)A file location for the csv file on line 26.
+Example: input_path <- "C:/calibration_data/data/my_data.csv" 3)An output location for csv and figure outputs on line 29.
+Example: output_path <- "C:/calibration_data/outputs"
-- In this format: input_path <- "C:/calibration_data/data/my_data.csv" ; output_path <- "C:/calibration_data/outputs"
-- See lines 26 and 29 respectively

 The script outputs include 3 csv files:
 - qualitiative_report, Includes variables as crews and calibration indicators with PASS,FAIL, & NA observations.